PIYKESH/Automating-Docker-Image-Upload-to-AWS-ECR-using-GitHub-Actions/README.md

 # Firstly created a file named app.py.

--Then created a folder named templates in the same directory as app.py, and inside it, create a file named index.html .
+# Then created a folder named templates in the same directory as app.py, and inside it, create a file named index.html .

 -Simple web app defines a route ("/") that renders an HTML template with a message.
 When you run the app by running python app.py .
 -Visit to check http://127.0.0.1:5000/ in your web browser, and you should see your simple web app displaying the message "Hello! .